Yuxing-Wang-THU/ModularEvoGym/README.md

-# ModularEvoGym (Continuous updating)
+# ModularEvoGym
-This is a modified benchmark that provides a modular soft robot design space and a modular state-action space for designing and controlling 2D Voxel-based Soft Robots (VSRs).
+ModularEvoGym is a modified benchmark that provides a modular soft robot design space and a modular state-action space for designing and controlling 2D Voxel-based Soft Robots (VSRs).
 ModularEvoGym is based on [EvolutionGym [1].](https://github.com/EvolutionGym/evogym)

 ![image](https://github.com/Yuxing-Wang-THU/ModularEvoGym/blob/main/images/thrower.gif)